The Bankrate promise

 Most popular travel credit cards let you redeem your points in more than one way, including the option to use points to book travel through a portal.

-This is true of Chase Ultimate Rewards credit cards like the Chase Sapphire Reserve® and Chase Freedom® Cards, both of which let you book travel directly through the Chase travel portal.
-But it’s also true for Citi credit cards like the Citi Prestige® Card, which lets you book airfare, hotels and more through the Citi ThankYou travel portal.
+This is true of Chase Ultimate Rewards credit cards like the Chase Sapphire Reserve® and Chase Freedom Flex℠*, both of which let you book travel directly through the Chase travel portal.
+But it’s also true for Citi credit cards like the Citi Prestige® Card*, which lets you book airfare, hotels and more through the Citi ThankYou travel portal.

-American Express is yet another program that makes it possible for cardholders to book travel through its own portal, known as AmexTravel.com.
-To book travel with points through AmexTravel.com, you only need to have a credit card that earns points in the American Express Membership Rewards program.
-Anyone can book travel through this portal, however, and pay with another form of payment, such as a credit card.
+To book travel with points through AmexTravel.com, all you need is a credit card that earns points in the American Express Membership Rewards program.
+That said, anyone can book travel through this portal and pay with another form of payment, such as a credit card.

 What are the benefits of booking through AmexTravel.com?

 AmexTravel.com is a third-party booking site that works similarly to competitors like Expedia.com or Orbitz.com.
-With that in mind, you can use this portal to compare prices for airfare, hotels and more across the web, just like you would with another booking site.
+You can use it to compare prices for airfare, hotels and more across the web, just like you would with another booking site.

-Also, note that both the business version and The Platinum Card® from American Express for consumers let you earn 5x points when you pay for prepaid flights or prepaid hotels through American Express Travel.
-Meanwhile, the popular American Express® Gold Card lets you earn 3x points on prepaid flights booked through AmexTravel.com.
+Also, note that both the business version and The Platinum Card® from American Express for consumers let you earn 5X points when you purchase prepaid flights or prepaid hotels through American Express Travel (on up to $500,000 in airfare spending with the consumer card).
+Meanwhile, the popular American Express® Gold Card lets you earn 3X points on flights booked through AmexTravel.com.

 Beyond specific cardholder benefits, AmexTravel.com makes it easy to compare flight and hotel options.
 You may also find offers that include additional benefits when you book a cruise through the portal, such as onboard credits or free specialty meals.